Skip to content

 1940, September: On his own initiative, Gorky proposes to teach a course on camouflage at the Grand Central School of Art, which commences in late 1941.
 In the accompanying course description, written with assistance from his friend Robert Jonas (1907–1997), he explains that this complex technique involves psychology and science, requiring the engagement of form and construction in addition to color.[59]
 One of his students is the artist and future art dealer, Betty Parsons (1900–1982), who later recalls that he “was witty and brilliant as a camouflage teacher . . .
 I think Gorky probably knew more about aesthetics than anybody I ever met in my life, then and now.”[60]

 1940, December: Elaine Fried (1918–1989), who will marry Willem de Kooning in 1943, coaxes Gorky to meet the nineteen-year-old Agnes Magruder (1921–2013) at a party.[61]
-Agnes is studying life drawing with George B. Bridgman (1864–1943) at the Art Students League, where she has been enrolled since September.[62]
+Agnes is studying life drawing with George B. Bridgman (1864–1943) at the Art Students League, where she has been enrolled since September under the name "Pita Magruder."
 Gorky soon calls her "Mougouch," an Armenian term of endearment.
-She moves in with him in mid-March and they marry that fall.
+She moves in with him around May 1941 and they marry that fall.[62]

 1940, December 9: Because of the new rule limiting WPA terms to eighteen months, Gorky is forced to resign.
 He quickly reapplies and is reinstated on December 17th.